 Rava says: The typical manner of passing is like the leaps of children on Purim.
 It was customary to light a bonfire on Purim inside a pit, and children would amuse themselves by leaping over the bonfires.
 Passing one’s child over a fire in such a fashion is the typical manner of passing a child over to Molekh.

 The Gemara comments: It is taught in a baraita in accordance with the opinion of Rava: One is not liable unless he passes his child through the fire in the typical manner of passing.
-If he passed her by foot, he is exempt.
+If he passed him by foot, he is exempt.
 Evidently, the passing ritual is performed by leaping and not by walking.

 The baraita continues: And one is liable only for passing his descendants.
 How so?
 If one passed his son or his daughter through the fire, he is liable.
 If he passed his father, or his mother, his brother, or his sister, he is exempt.
 If one passed himself over to Molekh, he is exempt.
 And Rabbi Elazar, son of Rabbi Shimon, deems him liable.